How to Beat Bedtime Procrastination

 3 Tips on How to Stop Revenge Bedtime Procrastination

-Now that we’ve established that bedtime procrastination can have detrimental consequences to your health and well-being, let’s look at three ways you can stop sleep procrastination.
+Now that we’ve established that bedtime procrastination can have detrimental consequences for your health and well-being, let’s look at three ways you can stop sleep procrastination.

 There’s nothing worse than seeing your phone screen light up as you receive notifications late at night.
 Having your phone on normal mode at night is a surefire way to encourage your mind to stay active leading to sleep procrastination.
 That’s why you should always set up the “bedtime” mode on your phone before sleep.